ggfevans/daggerheart-campaign-vault/03-WORLD/locations/Undergarden.md

 ## 🎯 Notable Locations Within the Undergarden

 ### The Captain's Chamber
 A strategic command post located at the intersection of major patrol routes.
 Contains maps (carved into stone walls), intelligence reports, and coordination equipment for Night Shift operations.
-Currently serves as Captain Howling Moon Banjo's base of operations.
+Currently serves as Captain Howling Banjo's base of operations.

 ### The Echo Hall
 A naturally resonant chamber used for community meetings and the practice of silent communication techniques.
 The acoustics allow for whispered conversations that can be heard clearly by the intended audience while remaining inaudible to others.